What to Expect During a Non-Stress Test When You’re Pregnant

 Most expectant parents want reassurance that they will deliver a healthy baby.
 Understandably, a woman who is told her pregnancy is high risk is likely to worry more than someone without pregnancy problems.
 Even healthy women are sometimes given special tests as a precaution to monitor their baby’s health late in the pregnancy.

-“The non-stress test is a special test we like to perform when the mom has a high-risk pregnancy or when she develops problems during her pregnancy,” says maternal fetal medicine specialist Abdelaziz Saleh, MD.
-“We usually recommend these special tests at 32 or 34 weeks, although sometimes we’ll begin monitoring the baby’s movements as early as 28 weeks.”
+“The non-stress test is a special test we like to perform in some moms who are considered to have a high-risk pregnancy or when she develops problems during her pregnancy,” says Ob/Gyn Edward Chien, MD, MBA.
+“We often recommend these special tests starting at 32 or 34 weeks in moms who have an ongoing condition, although sometimes we’ll begin monitoring the baby’s movements as early as 28 weeks.”

-Other instances when doctors might order a non-stress test are:
+Other instances when your doctor might order a non-stress test are:

-Non-stress tests – so called because they do not put any stress on the fetus — are used to monitor the baby’s movements.
+Non-stress tests – these do not put any stress on the fetus — are used to monitor the baby’s movements.
 The noninvasive test can take anywhere from 20 to 90 minutes, depending on how active the baby is.
 Usually, the test is performed in your doctor’s office or at the hospital.

-The test looks at the number of movements the baby makes over a 20-minute period.
-If the baby is sleeping or inactive during the test, the mother drinks cold water or juice to get him moving.
+The test looks at the baby’s heart rate along with the fluctuations in the heart rate.
+We also evaluate the number of movements the baby makes during the monitoring period.
+If the baby is sleeping or inactive during the test, we may ask the mother to drink cold water or juice to get them moving.

 The test outcome is either reactive or nonreactive.
-A reactive result means the baby’s heart beats faster than her resting rate at least twice during the test.
+A reactive result means the baby’s heart beats faster than their resting rate at least twice during the test.
 This is considered reassuring.
-A nonreactive result means her heart rate doesn’t accelerate.
-In that situation, your doctor may want you to take additional tests to make sure the baby is healthy.
+A nonreactive result means their heart rate doesn’t accelerate.
+We are also looking for a decline in the baby’s heart rate.
+If it is nonreactive or declines are noted, your doctor may want you to take additional tests to make sure your baby is healthy.